Enhancing serverless observability with Python

 How to observe serverless applications

 A common concern when deciding to adopt a serverless architecture is observability.
-Without the ability to use secure shell (SSH) to access the underlying operating system, how do you access key resources such as:
+Without the ability to use secure shell (SSH) to access the underlying operating system, it will be difficult to:

 • Aggregate business context about what your application is doing